orazioedoardo/vpn-installer/README.md

 ![Client creation](/png/3.png)

 # Client revoking
-If you revoke a client you will be able to create a new client with the same name of the revoked one.
+If you revoke a client you will be able to create a new client with the same name as the revoked one.

 ![Client revoking](/png/4.png)